indykiss/DataStructures-Algos/Concepts.md

 ## Binary search

-Used to find a target number in a sorted array
+Used to find a target number in a sorted array.
+Note: array must already be sorted!

     1. Find a middle number.
 Is it bigger or smaller than target?
         Tells us if target is in the left or right half, which...
     2. Divides the problem in half.
-Rule out the other half.
+Rule out the other half that doesn't contain the target.
     3. Do steps #1-2 with the new half, until we find the target.

+Binary search time cost is O(lg(n)), since we are dividing the problem so it's not O(n) in terms of equal in and equal out, but not O(1).

 Binary search in code.
-Basically memorize! :)
+This is the iterative approach.
+Better for time and space! :

     function binarySearch(target, nums) {
         // We make a floor and a ceiling indices to keep track